joseph-j-12/CppEngine/README.md

 - A Scene owns and updates all physics objects
 - Each Physics Object has a transform and a list of components (colliders only as of now)
-- A Spatial Hash Grid is used to speed up collision checks
+- A spatial hashing is used to speed up collision checks

+- Any convex shape is supported for a collider

 ---